How to Paint a Ceiling, Toronto Painter''s DIY Guide

 How long does it take to paint a ceiling?

-A 12 by 12 ft bedroom ceiling takes about 2 to 3 hours for a DIYer doing it right: 30 minutes prep, 20 minutes cutting in, 40 minutes for the first coat, drying time, and 40 minutes for the second coat.
+A 12 by 12 ft bedroom ceiling takes a careful DIYer 2 to 3 hours: 30 minutes of prep, 20 minutes cutting in, 40 minutes for the first coat, drying time, then 40 minutes for the second coat.
 A pro does the same room in about an hour.
-Whole-home ceilings (1,200 to 1,500 sq ft) take a DIYer a full weekend; pros do it in a day.
+Whole-home ceilings (1,200 to 1,500 sq ft) take a DIYer a full weekend; pros finish in a day.

 Do I really need two coats on a ceiling?

 Yes, almost always.
-One coat looks fine wet, then dries with patchy coverage, roller streaks, and visible spots from the old ceiling showing through.
-Two coats of dedicated ceiling paint give you flat, uniform white that hides imperfections.
-The only time one coat works is repainting a recently painted white ceiling with the same exact paint, and even then I usually do two.
+One coat looks fine wet, then dries with patchy coverage, roller streaks, and old paint ghosting through.
+Two coats of dedicated flat ceiling paint give you uniform white that hides imperfections.
+Even paints labelled self-priming need a second coat on a ceiling, because the dead-flat sheen has no leveling agents to hide thin spots.

 What kind of paint is best for ceilings?